mendidou/Mssapp_test/README.md

 4)  if the user want to add a. movie to the list , click on add movie , that will open a scanner viewcontroller . i am also using there a delegate protcole(build in) to detecte if the QRCOde as been detected, if so i am displaying the result in the detailsViewController.
-5) finally to reloade the recyclerview just pull to refresh the recyler and the new movie will appear the used Harry potter QRCODE Movie :
+5) finally to reloade the recyclerview just pull to refresh the recyler and the new movie will appear.

+the used Harry potter QRCODE Movie :
 ![](Qrcode.png)